 - Public Education for both businesses and schools

-On January 1, 1960 City Council authorized the First Department manpower to be increased from 15-20 volunteers fire fighters, and that their pay be raised to $3.00 for the first hour and $2.00 per hour after.
+On January 1, 1960 City Council authorized the Fire Department manpower to be increased from 15-20 volunteer fire fighters, and that their pay be raised to $3.00 for the first hour and $2.00 per hour after.

 In 1962 a 1000-gallon per minute Seagrave pumper with a tank of 300 gallons was purchased.
 With the delivery of this pumper the 1930 Seagrave was taken from active service and placed in reserve.
-At that time the 1929 Gramm is now housed at the First Truck Museum located on the Canal parking lot on Second Street one block west of the First Station.
+At that time the 1929 Gramm is now housed at the Fire Truck Museum located on the Canal parking lot on Second Street one block west of the Fire Station.

 On February 1, 1967 City Council authorized the manpower of the Delphos Fire Department be increased to five full time men and one part time man.
 The full time department consisted of a Chief, two Captains, and two fire fighters.
-With this the total manpower of the department is now five full time fire fighters, one part time fire fighter, and two night fire fighters, with twenty volunteer fire fighters on call at all time.
+With this the total manpower of the department was five full time fire fighters, one part time fire fighter, and two night fire fighters, with twenty volunteer fire fighters on call at all times.

-1978 saw the purchase of a Dodge truck four wheel drive for use as a Mini-Pumper, with it small 200 gallon water tank and pump, its primary role was to respond to trash fire, filed fires, field fires, and use of the portable generator to light incident scenes at night.
+1978 saw the purchase of a four wheel drive Dodge truck for use as a Mini-Pumper, with a small 200 gallon water tank and pump.
+Its primary role was to respond to trash fires, field fires, and use of the portable generator to light incident scenes at night.

 In June of 1981, City Council showed their continued commitment to the safety of its residents by increasing the number of full time fire fighters to six men from five, and making the chief’s position forty hours per week.
-In the volunteer fire fighter ranks the number was also increased from two to twenty-five positions.
+Volunteer fire fighter staff was increased from twenty to twenty-five positions.

-In 1982 the purchase of a Ford Chassis, and custom built pumper equipped with a 1250 gallon per minute pump and 750 gallon water tank, this truck replaced the 1962 Seagrave pumper which is kept in reserve and ready for action if pressed into service.
+In 1982 the purchase of a Ford Chassis, and custom built pumper equipped with a 1250 gallon per minute pump and 750 gallon water tank was purchased.
+This truck replaced the 1962 Seagrave pumper which was kept in reserve and ready for action if pressed into service.

-In 1990 a heavy rescue unit was put into service, in time of money shortage the fire department is know for their thriftiness, take a 1977 ambulance refurbish it, and you come out with a Heavy Rescue Vehicle.
-Al the necessary equipment for many different type incidents are on board, from extrication tools air bags, and hazardous material items, it is also used when making mutual aid responses with surrounding departments.
-Six SCBA’s are on board for just such responses, this useful vehicle was made possible by the hand work of the fire fighters, at a minimal cost to the city.
+In 1990 a heavy rescue unit was put into service.
+In time of money shortage the fire department, known for their thriftiness, took a 1977 ambulance and refurbished it, and produced a Heavy Rescue Vehicle.
+All the necessary equipment for many different types of incidents are on board, from extrication tools, air bags, and hazardous material items.
+It is also used when making mutual aid responses with surrounding departments.
+Six SCBA’s are on board for just such responses.

-In 1994 all full time fire fighters had become certified as EMT-A’s allowing a first responder program to be instituted.
-The response time for emergency care was cut in half or better, which made treatment available sooner as to later.
-This in turn helped to cut down on the “On Scene” time, which means patients, arrive at Hospitals sooner for advanced treatment.
+In 1994 all full time fire fighters had became certified as EMT-A’s allowing a first responder program to be instituted.
+The response time for emergency care was cut in half which allowed patients with medical treatment in a timely manner.
 The public once made fully aware of the program was very receptive to the concept and pleased with its addition.

-In the middle of 1994 a new division of the Department was formed, the Water Rescue Division.
-Comprise of twenty plus member, ten of which are certified SCUBA divers donate their time to train for any related emergency, pride and dedication to saving lives is the driving force of these members.
-Through many donations, contributions, and the Delphos Fire Association, an Avon Inflatable Boat and 25-horse power Mercury motor were purchased for just such emergencies, again allowing the safety of operations.
+In the middle of 1994 a new Water Rescue Division of the Department was formed.
+This division comprised of twenty plus members, ten are certified SCUBA divers who donate their time for any related emergency.
+Pride and dedication to saving lives is the driving force of these members.
+Through many donations, contributions, and the Delphos Fire Association, an Avon Inflatable Boat and 25-horse power Mercury motor were purchased for these types of emergencies.

-1997 the Fire Department also seen, the delivery of a new E-One 1500 gallon per minute pump, with a 1000-gallon water tank.
-This new pumper replaced the 1972 Ford which was placed in reserve roll, and provide the most up to date fire protection.
+1997 the Fire Department saw the delivery of a new E-One 1500 gallon per minute pump, with a 1000-gallon water tank to provide the most up to date fire protection.
+This new pumper replaced the 1972 Ford which was placed in reserve roll.

-In 2002, the City of Delphos took ownership of a 2002 E-One 18′ Non-Walk-in Heavy Rescue Unit that will replace the 1977 refurbished ambulance.
+In 2002, the City of Delphos took ownership of a 2002 E-One 18′ Non-Walk-in Heavy Rescue Unit that replaced the 1977 refurbished ambulance.

 In 2008, American Lafrance 2500 gallon tanker with pump capibilites was added to the fleet.